-Hello and welcome!
-We hope you enjoyed reading the latest edition of the ATP newsletter.
-If you would like to update your information with us, please visit our Contact page.
+If you would like to update your information, please visit our contact page.
 Staying in touch with our participants is critical to the study’s success!
-Below is additional information on your participation, and our pledge to you.
+Thank you!

 Who We Are